Neamar/KISS/docs/_posts/2018-02-11-add-a-widget.md

 ![Context menu: Enable Widget](/screenshots/example-widget.png)

-To remove the widget, press `⋮` again and select "Remove widget".
+To remove the widget, long-press on the widget and select "Remove widget".

-## Limitations
-Currently, the widget feature:

-* Does not allow resizing
-* Does not allow multiple widgets
+By long-pressing, you can also resize the widget and change the order between the widgets.